bufbuild/protovalidate-go/README.md

 > [!TIP]
 > The easiest way to get started with Protovalidate for RPC APIs are the how-to's in Buf's documentation.
 They're available for both [Connect][connect-go] and [gRPC][grpc-go].

-To install the package, use the `go get` command from within your Go module:
+To install the package, use `go get` from within your Go module:

 ```shell
 go get github.com/bufbuild/protovalidate-go